robertjoshuaallen/favourite_angular_proj/readme.md

-# A collection of my favourite open source samples
+# A collection of my favourite open source Angular projects

-Great for experimenting with and using as test bed apps.

 ## License

-See the license files in the respective folders, all are under permissive open source licenses.
+See the license files in the respective folders, all are under permissive open source licenses (MIT for both currently)

 ## About Me